jhugon/hmumuToyAnalysis/README.md

     root -b -q -x run.C

+It spits out .root files with histograms inside.
 If you would like to analyze a different set of input files, then you can change run.C

+To make images from the histograms, use the plot.py script.
+Currently, it stacks each MC histogram, after rescaling appropriately, and displays the data on top.